Enderwaiter/TFRAvaritiaRecipesFix/README.md

 # TFRAvaritiaRecipesFix
-A Fix for TFR modpack avaritia receipes.
+A Fix for TFR modpack avaritia recipes.
-Drop this file into .minecraft\modpack\common\scripts and apply change request.
+Drop avaritia.zs into .minecraft\modpack\common\scripts and apply change request.